is-project-4th-year/is-projects-4d-semester-1-build-your-portfolio-github-workflow-essentials-Personal_Profolio_miniproj/Assignment.md

 - **Impact**: I was able to clone our team’s shared repo and push my contributions without messing up the main structure.
 Helped me collaborate better during the team profile project.

 ---
-** What I Thought I'd Learn vs What I Actually Learned** **1.
-Concept: Branching**

-`Expectation` : I thought branching was just for developers working on big apps—nothing I’d need for a small project.

-`Reality`: Turns out even solo devs need branches!
-It helped me avoid breaking my main code while testing new designs.

-`Impact`: I created a feature branch for my "About Me" section and merged it smoothly into the main branch after testing.
-Super useful!

 ## 4. Screenshots of Key GitHub Features